fenago/oracle19c-administration/md/Lab_25.md

 ### 1) Create a directory object

-First, place the `language.csv` file in the `/home/oracle/loader` directory by running following commands in the terminal:
+First, place the `language.csv` file in the `/home/oracle/loader` directory by running following commands in the terminal as **root** user:

 ```
 cd ~/Desktop/oracle19c-administration